topicusonderwijs/vanilla-native-federation/README.md

 - ⚡ **Lightweight & Fast** - Minimal bundle size with tree-shaking support.
 - 🛠️ **Highly Configurable** - Extensive options and SDK for fine-tuning behavior.

-### Built for (SSR) applications
+### How it works

-This particular library is specialized for **server-side rendered applications** that need micro frontend capabilities without the complexity of SPA frameworks.
-Whether you're building with PHP, Ruby on Rails, Django, Spring Boot, or ASP.NET, this library provides a seamless integration path.
+The library runs in the browser to orchestrate the integration of micro frontends into plain HTML pages.
+While the main application can be server-rendered, the micro frontends are loaded dynamically as ES modules at runtime, providing the benefits of micro frontend architecture without requiring a full SPA framework for the host.

 ### Extends the Native Federation Ecosystem

-Built upon the excellent [@softarc/native-federation-runtime](https://www.npmjs.com/package/@softarc/native-federation-runtime), this library extends native federation capabilities specifically for SSR environments while maintaining full compatibility with the broader ecosystem.
-Alternatively, this library is also really easy to integrate into SPA frameworks instead of the original runtime.
+This library provides an alternative runtime to [@softarc/native-federation-runtime](https://www.npmjs.com/package/@softarc/native-federation-runtime), extending native federation capabilities specifically for non-SPA environments while maintaining full compatibility with the broader ecosystem.
+It can load any remotes that have been built using [@softarc/native-federation](https://www.npmjs.com/package/@softarc/native-federation) and expose a remoteEntry.json metadata file.

 ## Quick Start